rnestler/rnestler.github.io-source/content/articles/2017/2017-05-01_rustfest_visiting_hacklab_kiev.rst

 find us a good place to get some Ukrainian food.

 I arranged with Anastasia from the Hacklab Kyiv that I could couch surf at their place.
-So Dimitry and I split at this point so I could meet with Anastasia to drop off my luggage.
+Since I wanted to meet with Anastasia to drop off my luggage, I agreed with Dimitry to split and see each other again in the hackerspace.
+Anastasia to drop off my luggage.
 Anastasia and her partner Sasha are some of the most lovely people I've ever met!
 They showed me around the city, helped me with public transport and it was always fun to hang out with them.
 So I was